The First 15 Seconds of a Sales Call: How to Get it Right

 5) Permission to proceed– in other words checking that it’s OK to talk now.
 This is optional, but can be very effective if it’s done well.
 My favourite version is, “Mr. Prospect, have you got 30 seconds?”
 It’s hard for the prospect to say “no” to this, and it’s a much better question than, “Is now a good time?”
 Ask the latter, and 95% of the time you’ll be thrown off the call, even if all the other person is doing is playing with a desk gadget.

 In summary, perfecting your first 15 seconds is an excellent and important exercise.
 It limbers you up and gets you thinking about the right message for your prospect.
 With practice, your opening sentence will sound natural, warm and believable.
 When you speak to prospects, wonderful things will start to happen.

 If you want to make more progress with decision-makers, make a habit of practising it every day, starting right now.

 The First 15 Seconds is one of our most popular and effective ShortBurst sessions in our Natural Live training programme.
 Sometimes we will spend a whole day just getting that right with a team by practicing it in the training room, putting it to immediate use on the phone with trainer support and coaching followed by further coaching in the training room and then back on the phones to get it right!

-On November 22nd we’re holding a free Breakfast Roundtable for you to learn from our CEO Matt Drought on how to create phenomenal energy on your Inside Sales floor.
+Every month we hold a free Breakfast Roundtable for you to learn from our CEO Matt Drought on how to create phenomenal energy on your Inside Sales floor.
 Call us on 020 7264 1150 or email email@example.com to register your interest.